The campus phone system is out-of-service. Internet and email have not been impacted.

 ELA 090: Reading for College

-For nonnative English speakers who need academic reading and college success strategies to begin college courses with confidence.
+For students who are learning English as an additional language and need academic reading and college success strategies to begin college courses with confidence.
 Students will be assessed on college-level reading, writing, grammar, and vocabulary.
-Prerequisite(s): Placement by permit code or test results.
+Placement by instructor/advisor or test results.
+Dual listed as AENGL 90.

 Course Level Objectives